 Recipe Tips

-- If you're making homemade pie crust, be sure to keep your butter cold.
+- Cold Butter: If you're making homemade pie crust, be sure to keep your butter cold.
 If your butter softens or melts before it hits the oven, your crust could end up tough and dry.
 Refrigerate your pie dough whenever you feel the butter is starting to soften.

-- To ensure your pie crust gets golden brown in the oven, you can brush it with an egg wash before baking it.
+- Egg Wash: To ensure your pie crust gets golden brown in the oven, you can brush it with an egg wash before baking it.
 However, this pie crust recipe usually turns golden brown without an egg wash.

 Recipe Variations